tboulet/Operational-Research/README.md

 #### 3) VMs could be splitted over several servers

 This is a case where it is possible to split the deployment of any VM on $k$ servers, with $k$ a given integer.
 This is not equivalent to the linear relaxation case, where $k$ would be equal to the number of servers.
 In this case the VM can be split but not infinitely.
+Additionnally, one could add the constraint that each assignment of a VM to the server should be at least equal to a given fraction $\alpha$ of the VM capacity, because it makes little sense to assign an infinitesimal part of a VM to a server.

 In this case, we can relax the integer constraint and set the bounds at (0,1).
 We now need to force the number of non-null $x_{i,j}$ to be inferior to $k$.